Data-driven spectral turbulence modeling for Rayleigh-B\'enard convection: Conclusions and outlook

 Future work will be dedicated to expanding the proposed model by consulting Kalman filtering theory.
 Specifically, the interactions between the Fourier modes can be explicitly represented by including covariance estimates in the model.
 This would additionally serve to verify at which frequencies the Fourier modes evolve independently, which is expected to result in a better understanding of the modeling of small-scale flow features.
 Alternatively, spatially coherent structures can be included in the model by applying proper orthogonal decomposition to the reference data, as demonstrated in \cite{ephrati2022stochastic}.
-Although no assumptions are made about the numerical method or adopted coarse resolution in the formulation of the model, further numerical experiments adopting a different resolution or discretization may be carried out to assess the robustness of the model.
+Although no assumptions are made about the numerical method or adopted coarse resolution in the formulation of the model, further numerical experiments adopting a different resolution or discretization may be carried out to assess the robustness of the model. \sre{Finally, we note that the presented method might be extended to three-dimensional flows.
+This could be achieved by extending the method presented in this paper to also cover the reconstruction of two-dimensional energy spectra.
+For simple domains, covered with a structured tensor grid, this could be achieved by treating each horizontal (or constant-index) cross-section of the three-dimensional domain separately.
+Alternatively, one can employ proper orthogonal decomposition and recover the POD spectrum as in \cite{ephrati2022stochastic} and readily extend this from two dimensions to three dimensions. }